-1. Each canine handler is responsible for maintaining his or her issued equipment in good working condition.

-2. Any equipment that is lost, stolen, or becomes defective, must be appropriately documented and reported to the canine supervisor as soon as possible.
-The canine supervisor will then request replacement through the Quartermaster.
+- 1. Each canine handler is responsible for maintaining his or her equipment in good working condition.
+These items will be included and inspected on a quarterly basis on the Vehicle/Personnel Inspection Report - 2.
+Any equipment that is lost, stolen, or becomes defective, must be appropriately documented, and reported to the canine coordinator as soon as possible.
+The canine coordinator will then request replacement through the Quartermaster.